Special Material Drop Off Programs

 Compact Florescent Light Bulbs (CFL’s) and Florescent Tubes

 Bring residentially-generated light bulbs that contain mercury, such as compact fluorescent light (CFL) bulbs that come in many shapes and sizes.
-Bring up to 4’ in length fluorescent light tubes that are sealed in a plastic bag.
+Bring up to 4’ in length fluorescent light tubes and bulbs.
 Do not bring any incandescent bulbs, as they contain no mercury and can be disposed of in the garbage.
 Broken light bulbs will not be accepted.

 For additional information regarding the special materials drop off programs, contact the Environmental Health Division at (847) 359-9042.